 Easy Instant Pot Chicken Thighs

-Easy Instant Pot Chicken Thighs Recipe.
+Easy Instant Pot Chicken Thighs recipe, with gravy!
 How to cook perfectly moist and juicy chicken thighs in your Instant Pot pressure cooker.
-With tips on how to cook from fresh or frozen.
+With tips for how to cook from fresh or frozen; use bone-in or boneless chicken thighs.

 In an effort to bring you more quick and easy dinner ideas and also more easy Instant Pot recipes, I’m excited to share this Instant Pot chicken thighs recipe with you!
-Judging by the popularity of my baked chicken thighs recipe, many of you love flavorful chicken thighs as much as I do.
+Judging by the popularity of my Baked Chicken Thighs and Grilled Chicken Thighs, many of you love flavorful chicken thigh recipes as much as I do.

 You can cook these perfect juicy, seasoned chicken thighs in your Instant Pot in just 30 minutes, start to finish.
 Cooking chicken in your Instant Pot frees up all of your oven space so you can roast a pan of veggies to serve alongside the chicken.